WORK ACCIDENTSWork Injury

 It is important to note that there may be limitations on what types of medical expenses are covered, and the medical providers you may treat with.
 Additionally, workers’ compensation will not cover medical expenses that are unrelated to your work injury, such as pre-existing conditions or injuries that occurred outside of work.

 To ensure that your medical expenses are covered under workers’ compensation, it is important to follow the proper procedures for filing a claim and to provide all necessary documentation, such as medical records and bills, to support your claim.
 If you are having difficulty getting your medical expenses covered under workers’ compensation, it is important to seek the advice of an experienced workers’ compensation attorney who can help you navigate the claims process and ensure that you receive the benefits to which you are entitled.
-Contact Long & Greenberg to schedule your free consultation!

 Can I receive wage replacement benefits if I am unable to work due to my work-related injury?